Category: Uncategorized

 Established 2004

-A seafood industry leader for over 25 years, George started his career with Shamrock Fisheries.
-In 1983, George established Rainbow Seafood Incorporated.
-George is well known in the seafood industry from north to south and east to west.
-He believed that work should not be stressful and while his philosophy was to do a good job, he encouraged folks to have fun every day.
+A seafood industry leader for more than 25 years, George J. Davidson, Jr. started his career with Shamrock Fisheries.
+In 1983, Mr. Davidson established Rainbow Seafood, Incorporated.
+Mr. Davidson is well known in the seafood industry and believed that work should not be stressful.
+While his philosophy was to do a good job, he encouraged people to have fun every day.

 Meet Rich Catanzaro